 You should also check your email account to receive information about possible disruptions to exams in the lead up to, and during, the exam period.

 Most exams start at 09.30am, 2.00pm and 5.30pm*.

-Check your exam timetable carefully as some exams may be scheduled at a different time or on campuses where the unit is not studied.
+Check your exam timetable carefully as some exams may be scheduled at a different time or on campuses where the subject is not studied.

 It is your responsibility to ensure that you are present at exams at the correct time and place.
 No additional time will be granted for time lost due to late arrival.
-The University will not provide special consideration in cases where the student has misread or misunderstood the examination timetable.
+The University will not provide consideration as per the Disruption to Studies policy in cases where the student has misread or misunderstood the examination timetable.